Tabouret-Studio/Images-Generiques/README.md

 It has been tested with GCC on macOS and Ubuntu and with CLang on Mac.

 ##Tips

 To toggle presentation mode find file Core.ccp in App/Core/ then modify "AssemblageInterface" by "Keynote" then recompile

+##Fixes V1.3

+- no more closing shape when exporting

 ##More information

 on http://github.com/Tabouret-Studio/Images-Generiques